markeissler/docker-atlassian-confluence/README.md

 This configuration requires that [Data Persistence over NFS](#data-persistence-nfs) has been configured to share Confluence configuration information among replicated instances.

+## Redeployment Index Regeneration

+Indexes are stored in ephemeral storage; consequently, when redeploying the application on top of existing persistent storage (i.e. [Data Persistence over NFS](#data-persistence-nfs)) it will be necessary to manually trigger a rebuild of all indexes.
+Log in as a user with administrative permissions, then navigate to:

+`Cog > General Configuration > Administration > Content Indexing`

+Click on the <kbd>rebuild</kbd> button.

 ## Troubleshooting